 MUTEKES takes place on March 7-13, 2022, in Barcelona.
-This 13th edition is unique because it will be one of the first occasions in Barcelona in which an event can be enjoyed without capacity restrictions or a COVID passport.
+This 13th edition is unique because it will be one of the first occasions in Barcelona to enjoy an event without capacity restrictions or a COVID passport.

 With this latest wave of creators, the festival confirms a total of 50 artists from 15 different nationalities, which will present their live show, A/V show and installations during 13 events in 10 different locations: Roca Barcelona Gallery, Institut Français, Hangar, UPF/Phonos, LAUT, Nitsa/Astin, Antiga Fàbrica Estrella Damm and Casa Bonay.

-From the international lineup, we highlight the premiere of the A/V show by Maoupa Mazzocchetti & Hospice 1er supported by Wallonie-Bruxelles Musiques (WBM); Ryoichi Kurokawa who will for the first time in Barcelona his work assembly/subassemblies and Barcelona-based Japanese artist Kazumi Sakoda.
+From the international lineup, we highlight the premiere of the A/V show by Maoupa Mazzocchetti & Hospice 1er supported by Wallonie-Bruxelles Musiques (WBM), Ryoichi Kurokawa, who, for the first time in Barcelona, will show his work assembly/subassemblies and Barcelona-based Japanese artist Kazumi Sakoda.

 And last but not least, from the local and national scene, we spotlight the world premiere of Qubits, a performance that results from the collaboration between the producer Merca Bae and the artist Erik Urano and the world premiere of the solo project of the Catalan artist oma totem.

 Continuing with the commitment initiated in its previous edition to bring light and begin to draw a new model of industry in which inequality and discrimination based on gender have no place, the 3rd MUTEKES Symposium will take place on March 3-4 at CASA SEAT.